-NOTE 9: N4 and N32 are not service based interfaces.
+NOTE 10: N4 and N32 are not service based interfaces.

-NOTE 10: An SCP can be used for indirect communication between NFs and NF services within the VPLMN, within the HPLMN, or in within both VPLMN and HPLMN.
+NOTE 11: An SCP can be used for indirect communication between NFs and NF services within the VPLMN, within the HPLMN, or in within both VPLMN and HPLMN.
 For simplicity, the SCP is not shown in the roaming architecture.

+NOTE 12: Non-roaming architecture, local breakout roaming architecture and home-routed roaming architecture for interworking between 5GS and EPS are defined in 3GPP TS 23.501 [2].

 To allow the 5G system to interwork with AFs related to existing services, e.g. IMS based services, Mission Critical Push To Talk services, the PCF shall support the corresponding Rx procedures and requirements defined in 3GPP TS 29.214 [18].
 This facilitates the migration from EPC to 5GC without requiring these AFs to upgrade to support the N5 interface.